 Parents may request up to three schools in order of preference.
 If a school is oversubscribed, priority will be given, in the following order, to children who:

-1. have a special educational need and must access a specific school / LAC
+1. have a special educational need and must access a specific school / are looked after

-2. have brothers or sisters in the school (reception - Y5)
+2. have brothers or sisters in the school (Reception to Year 5)

 3. are living in the primary school catchment area

 4. are living in the secondary school catchment area